Wandalen/willbe/doc/totorial2/Tutorials.ukr/PredefinedSteps.ukr.md

      + module::Tools was upgraded in 17.024s
      .
 Read : /path_to_file/.module/PathFundamentals/out/wPathFundamentals.out.will.yml
      + module::PathFundamentals was upgraded in 4.256s
-   + 2/2 submodule(s) of module::first were upgraded in 21.288s
+   + 2/2 submodule(s) of module::predefinedSteps were upgraded in 21.288s
   Built upgrade in 21.330s

   ```